When launching a coworking space it’s always advisable to follow the golden rule of real estate. You know the one...

 Population size and demographic

-Consider for a minute a hypothetical scenario where you were personally searching to relocate to a new city or region in order to jump-start your career.
+Consider for a minute a hypothetical scenario where you are personally searching to relocate to a new city or region to jump-start your career.

 It’s a bit scary.

-Think about the research you would do in order to maximize your chances at career success in that area.
+Think about the research you would do to maximize your chances at career success in that area.

-You would want to find a place where your profession is in high demand.
-This way you could leverage your experience and ultimately get your career thriving.
+For example, you would first want to search for a city that is experiencing job growth in your industry.
+Essentially, you would want to find a place where your profession is in high demand.
+This way you could leverage your experience and ultimately get your career growing and thriving.

-Whether you’re looking to open your first space, or expand a successful concept into new neighbourhoods or cities, conducting a thorough demographic analysis of a region is a vital first step.
+Whether you’re looking to open your first space, or expand a successful concept into new neighborhoods or cities, conducting a thorough demographic analysis of a region is a vital first step.

-At this point, you should have hand-picked a few select regions boasting a demographic that aligns neatly with your ideal customer.
+At this point, you should have hand-picked a few select regions boasting demographics which align neatly with your ideal customer.

 During this search, you must keep in mind one of the most important factors that will make or break a deal with a potential client: Accessibility.

-In other words, proximity to the target clients home.
-A long and difficult commute is a deal breaker for many potential clients.
-On the whole, people prefer to live in close proximity to their place of work, and at the very least, work in a location that is easy to access via public transportation.
+In other words, proximity to the target client's home.
+A long and difficult commute is a deal-breaker for many potential clients.
+On the whole, people prefer to live near their place of work, and at the very least, work in a location that is easy to access via public transportation.

-While assessing the proximity to public transit, you can, in parallel, begin drafting a “wish list” of what your ideal space in terms of the building itself.
+While assessing the proximity to public transit you can begin drafting a “wish list” of what your ideal space in terms of the building itself.

-For example, how much space do you want, do you want a ground floor space, lots of outdoor space, how important is having natural light, etc.
+For example, how much space do you want?
+Do you want a ground floor space?
+Lots of outdoor space?
+How important is natural light, etc?

 Find an experienced commercial real estate broker

-Now that you have a solid idea of where you want to open your space and what type of space you’re looking for, you will need the help of an experienced broker to help you on your search.
+Now that you have a solid idea of where you want to open your space and what type of space you’re looking for, you will need the assistance of an experienced broker to help your search.